 “The realisation of this made me evaluate what I was doing and made me wonder if I was actually photographing an interpretation of the wedding day, rather than how it really was.
 From then on I decided that I would take a more emotionally-driven approach to documenting the day and developed an almost fly-on-the-wall style of shooting.”

-Destination documentary-style wedding photography is now his speciality, a style and service that is seeing him as one of the most sought after photographers in the North West and attracts clients from all over who love him emotive style and willingness to travel in-order to document their stories, so much so, he’s already done six around the world so far this year.
+As a leading Liverpool celebrity wedding photographer – destination weddings and documentary-style wedding photography is now his speciality, a style and service that is seeing him as one of the most sought after photographers in the North West and attracts clients from all over who love him emotive style and willingness to travel in-order to document their stories, so much so, he’s already done six around the world so far this year.

 “Every time I look at the departures board I always remember my careers teacher who said I should concentrate on English and Maths, (which I struggled with because of mild dyslexia), because art would never take me anywhere,” he laughs.
 “So, whenever I get on a plane with my camera in my hand I think of her! and how you should never let anybody tell you you can’t do something and to always follow your dreams.”

 Wes remains humble and laughs at the phrase ‘Liverpool celebrity wedding photographer.’
 “I just want to work with fun, stylish couples who live life to its fullest, and trust me to be creative with their memories.
 With clients like these, every seemingly natural moment looks fully intentional, and only serves to make their story and wedding photos more inspiring.
 I am always inspired by travel and hope to incorporate more destination weddings within my work.”